hacks-guide/Guide_Panda/_pages/A9LH-to-B9S.md

 1. Create a folder named `boot9strap` on the root of your SD card
 1. Copy `boot.firm` from the Luma3DS `.7z` to the root of your SD card
 1. Copy `GodMode9.firm` from the GodMode9 `.zip` to the `/luma/payloads/` folder on your SD card
+1. Copy the `gm9` folder from the GodMode9 `.zip` to the root of your SD card
   + Delete any existing `.bin` payloads in this folder as they will not be compatible with boot9strap compatible Luma3DS versions
 1. Copy `SafeB9SInstaller.bin` from the SafeB9SInstaller `.zip` to the `/luma/payloads/` folder on your SD card
 1. Copy `boot9strap_dev.firm` and `boot9strap_dev.firm.sha` from the boot9strap `.zip` to the `/boot9strap/` folder on your SD card